joshuadavidthomas/shadow/README.md

 ## Requirements

-`shdw` is written with cross-platform compatibility in mind, aiming to support all major operating systems (Linux, macOS, Windows).
-It's only requirement at the moment is the Rust toolchain for installation.
+The only requirement at the moment is the Rust toolchain for installation.

 ## Installation